-With the exception of Mr. Reynolds, no Director or nominee chosen by the Board of Directors is, or within the last five years has been, a Director of any company with a class of securities registered pursuant to Section 12 of the Exchange Act, or subject to the requirements of Section 15(d) of such Act or of any company registered as an investment company under the Investment Company Act of 1940.
-Mr. Reynolds is Chairman of First Guaranty's Board of Directors since inception in July 2007, Chairman of First Guaranty Bank's Board of Directors since May 1996, Chairman of the Board of Champion Industries, Inc., Chairman of the Board of River City Associates, Inc (owner of Pullman Plaza Hotel) since 1989, Chairman of the Board of Premier Financial Bancorp, Inc. of Huntington, West Virginia since 1996, Chairman of the Board of Portec Rail Products, Inc. in Pittsburgh, Pennsylvania from December 1997 until December 2010, and Chairman of the Board of Directors of Energy Services of America Corporation in Huntington, West Virginia since 2006.
+With the exception of Mr. Reynolds, no Director or nominee chosen by the Board of Directors is, or within the last five years has been, a director of any company with a class of securities registered pursuant to Section 12 of the Exchange Act, or subject to the requirements of Section 15(d) of such Act or of any company registered as an investment company under the Investment Company Act of 1940.

-During 2015, the Bank's Board of Directors met 10 times for regularly scheduled and special meetings.
+During 2016, the Bank's Board of Directors met 13 times for regularly scheduled and special meetings.
 Each Director standing for reelection attended at least 75 percent of the aggregate of: (i) the total number of meetings of the Board of Directors; and (ii) the total number of meetings of board committees on which that Director served.
 The Bank's policy is that all Directors should attend the Annual Meeting unless good cause prevents their attendance.
-In 2015, 8 of the 10 Directors standing for reelection at the Meeting attended the 2015 Annual Meeting in person.
+In 2016, 9 of the 10 Directors standing for reelection at the Meeting attended the 2016 Annual Meeting in person.